opp11/chemtool/README.md

 This will explain how the console version of the program is run, as well as how to use the flags.
 The program is invoked as following:

 	chemtool [FORMULA] [-s] [-q]

+Arguments:
 	FORMULA
 The chemical formula to parse.
 It can only contain letters, number and parentheses.
 All elements must begin with a capital letter (Na, He, U, etc.).
 The formula cannot begin with a number.
 Note that you can supply more than one element by seperating them with a space.
 If no elements are given the program will ask for one.

 Some examples:
 	H2O
 	CH3CH2CH2CH2CH2CH3
 	CH3(CH2)4CH3       <-- same as above
 	NaCl H2O CH4       <-- more than one element

 	-s
 Sparse output.
 Only print the resulting molar mass for each element.

 	-q
 Disable any promts.
 Only has any effect if the program has to ask for a formula.
 Use this to make piping more smooth, as the program will not wait after printing the output, and will not print a message asking for a formula.

 How to build
 ------------------------------------------------------------------------------